GetStream/stream-chat-android/documentation/docs/client/setup/initializing_sdk.md

 Integrating with the you need to initialize the `ChatClient`.
 The `ChatClient` is the main entry point for all operations in the library.
 Create a single `ChatClient` and re-use it across your application.

-A best practice is to ininitialize `ChatClient` in the `Application` class and create a static reference to the client:
+A best practice is to initialize `ChatClient` in the `Application` class and create a static reference to the client:

  ```kotlin
  class App : Application() {